-We’ve been fortunate to work with some great partners over the years and have learnt quite a bit about what helps to deliver a good outcome.
-The working relationship between designers and the communications team is a key part to the success of any design project.
-To help you build a successful relationship we've put together some of our top tips.
+I’ve been fortunate to work with great business partners over the years and have learnt about what helps to deliver a great outcome.
+The working relationship between designers and a communications team is a key part to the success of any design project.
+To help you build a successful relationship I've put together some tips with key partners.

 Tips from Bugseye